 - Hierarchy.
 Keeps the ideas organized.
 For example, the large-sized title of the page is put at the top, while the headers below the title use smaller fonts.

 - Contrast.
-Lets the audience know which ideas to focus on.
+It Lets the audience know which ideas to focus on.
 Vary the font using different typefaces, sizes, widths, and colors.

 - Consistency.
 Avoids confusing looks on portfolio websites.
 For instance, you use Times New Roman with 20 px for the title of the work page, so apply it the same way to the about and contact pages.